Society, Culture & Environment

-The Contemporary Studies program emphasizes an innovative approach to learning which is problem centered, interdisciplinary, and emphasizes the basic skills essential to success in any field - the ability to communicate effectively, analyze and solve problems, to situate issues within appropriate cultural and historical contexts, and to use information technology effectively.
+The Society, Culture & Environment program emphasizes an innovative approach to learning which is problem centered, interdisciplinary, and emphasizes the basic skills essential to success in any field - the ability to communicate effectively, analyze and solve problems, to situate issues within appropriate cultural and historical contexts, and to use information technology effectively.

 - Opportunity for independent studies and Internship

 CT330* is an independent studies course.
-Full-time Contemporary Studies faculty whose discipline is closest to the topic will advise students.
+Full-time Society, Culture & Environment faculty whose discipline is closest to the topic will advise students.
 Students can choose from a variety of means of assessment.
-There is also the opportunity for students in Contemporary Studies to take a fourth year internship in the Brantford area.
+There is also the opportunity for students in Society, Culture & Environment to take a fourth year internship in the Brantford area.

 |High School Admission Requirements||College Grad Admission Requirements|